Nelux1/HttpxFinder/README.md

 How to use:
  ./httpxfinder.sh list.txt

-you can disable the commands you want by adding "#" before starting the line.
+you can disable or enable the commands you want by adding "#" before starting the line.

+To make use of the forgotten SQL commands, disable the "#" in the executable and modify the directory to point to where the "sql.txt" file is located.

 Thanks:
 @projectdicovery